2020 Annual Report of Glencore plc

 Mitigating factors - Diversification of our funding sources (bank borrowings, bonds and trade finance, further diversified by currency, interest rate and maturity).

 In light of the Group’s extensive funding activities, maintaining investment grade credit rating status is a financial priority.
-The Group’s credit ratings are currently Baa1 (positive outlook) from Moody’s and BBB+ (stable outlook) from Standard & Poor’s.
+The Group’s credit ratings are currently Baa1 (negative outlook) from Moody’s and BBB+ (stable outlook) from Standard & Poor’s.
 Glencore’s publicly stated objective, as part of its overall financial policy package, is to seek and maintain strong Baa/BBB credit ratings from Moody’s and Standard & Poor’s respectively.
-In support of this, Glencore targets a maximum 2x Net debt/Adjusted EBITDA ratio through the cycle, augmented by an upper Net debt cap of ~$16 billion, excluding marketing related lease liabilities (c.$0.6 billion as at 31 December 2019).
+In support of this, Glencore targets a maximum 2x Net debt/Adjusted EBITDA ratio through the cycle, augmented by an upper Net debt cap of ~$16 billion, excluding marketing lease liabilities (c.$650 million as at 31 December 2020).
 This financial policy facilitates access to funds, even in periods of market volatility.
-The major contributor to the increase in Net debt in 2019, to a level over the $16 billion target cap, was the adoption of the new lease accounting standard on 1 January 2019, which resulted in approximately $1.3 billion of lease liabilities being recognised as at 31 December 2019, which previously would have been accounted for as operating leases.
-The resulting net debt balance will be subject to targeted management to reduce to levels back within the target cap.
+It is a priority to reduce the Net debt balance over the medium term to the lower end of the $10-16bn range (below $13bn by the end of 2021), which is being aided by the current healthy free cash flow generation.

-The Financial Review on page 46 sets out the Group’s Net Funding and Net Debt in 2019.
-However, it should be noted that the credit ratings agencies make certain adjustments, including a discount to the value of our Readily Marketable Inventory, such that their calculated net debt is higher.
+It should be noted that the credit ratings agencies make certain adjustments, including a discount to the value of our Readily Marketable Inventory, such that their calculated net debt is considerably higher.

 6. Counterparty credit and performance

 Risk appetite - Medium.
-Where desirable and possible, credit exposure is covered through credit mitigation products.
+Where possible, credit exposures are to be covered through credit mitigation products.

 Non-performance by suppliers, customers and hedging counterparties may occur and cause losses in a range of situations, such as: